JanvandenBrand/2022-09-16-data-analysis-pipelines/index.md

   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

-{% comment %}
-ACCESSIBILITY

-Modify the block below if there are any barriers to accessibility or special instructions.
-{% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong>
 {% if online == "false" %}